Do You Need Underfloor Heating? My Expert Guide With Pros & Cons

 As the weather gets colder, you may be thinking of installing underfloor heating at home.
 Here's my expert guide to work out if underfloor heating is the best option for you.

-WET SYSTEM UNDERFLOOR HEATING
+WATER SYSTEM UNDERFLOOR HEATING

-Wet underfloor heating systems feature a network of pipes linked directly to your boiler that pump hot water around the room.
+Water underfloor heating systems feature a network of pipes linked directly to your boiler that pump hot water around the room.

 Underfloor heating systems distribute heat much more evenly than radiators, so they will use water at a lower heat than traditional radiators.
 This means that your boiler will be more efficient as a result.